 The bill, titled "Managed Care Consumer Choice Program," amends the Government Code by adding Sections 533.0021 and 533.0022, which establish a framework for the Texas Health and Human Services Commission to contract with managed care organizations (MCOs) to provide health care services to recipients.
-The commission is required to issue requests for applications and can only contract with MCOs that have been certified, demonstrate financial solvency, and comply with performance measures.
-The bill outlines the necessary contract provisions, readiness review requirements, and the programs affected, including STAR, CHIP, STAR Kids, and STAR + PLUS, while explicitly excluding the STAR Health program.
-Additionally, it mandates that recipients can select any MCO in good standing that has a contract with the commission.
+The commission is required to issue requests for applications and can only contract with MCOs that meet specific criteria, including certification of financial solvency and compliance with performance measures.
+The bill outlines the necessary contract provisions, readiness review requirements, and the programs affected, which include STAR, CHIP, STAR Kids, and STAR + PLUS, while explicitly excluding the STAR Health program.

 Statutes affected: Introduced: Health and Safety Code 62.155 (Health and Safety Code 62)